NIAEFEUP/spreads_scanner/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## setuping

+1. Setup a google console application with Drive API and Sheets API
+2. Setup a firebase application
+   2.1 Add Flutter App